kuerbis/Term-Choose-Util-p6/README.md

   * cs-label

-The value of *cs-label* is a string which is placed in front of the "chosen so far" info output.
+The value of *cs-label* (current selection label) is a string which is placed in front of the current selection.

-With `settings-menu` the "chosen so far" info output is only shown if *cs-label* is defined.

-Defaults: `choose-directories`: '> ', `choose-a-directory`: 'Dir: ', `choose-a-file`: 'File: ', `choose-a-number`: 'Dirs: ', `choose-a-subset`: '', `settings-menu`: undef
+Defaults: `choose-directories`: 'Dirs: ', `choose-a-directory`: 'Dir: ', `choose-a-file`: 'File: '.
+For `choose-a-number`, `choose-a-subset` and `settings-menu` the default is undefined.

-The "chosen so far" info output is placed between the *info* string and the *prompt* string.
+The current selection output is placed between the info string and the prompt string.

   * prompt